cirosantilli/markdown-style-guide/README.md

 Formatting standards for creating readable, consistent and portable Markdown code.

-# Basic conventions for Markdown files

-- Wrap all lines at 80 characters.
+# Line wrapping

+**Don't** wrap long lines.
+Set your editor to wrap them visualy instead.

+Rationale: GitHub breaks the original markdown standard and inserts line breaks at newline characters.
+Since GitHub is a major markdown player, don't wrap lines for maximum compatibility.

+# Line breaks

+Force a linebreak by ending a line with two spaces, no more.

+# Inline elements

 - Denote **bold** text using the asterisk format: `**bold text**`.
 - Denote _italic_ text using the underscore format: `_emphasized text_`.
-- Force a linebreak by ending a line with two spaces, no more.

 # Headings